JarradBaker/CI_PP5_Apples/README.md

 	- `pandas` - for creating DataFrames to store the dataset in and operating various data cleaning, feature engineering, modelling and model assessment tasks
 	- `matplotlib` - for plotting data to visualize insights
 	- `seaborn` - for plotting data to visualize insights
-	- `ydata-profiling` - for using the `ProfileReport` class to assess the datasets composition
-	- `plotly` - for plotting parallel plots of mushrooms variables with respect to edibility
+	- `plotly` - for plotting parallel plots
 	- `ppscore` - for generating correlation coefficients of different variables in the dataset to the target
 	- `streamlit` - for implementing the dashboard application
 	- `feature-engine` - for various feature engineering tasks
-	- `imbalanced-learn` - for performing SMOTE on the training data to ensure a balanced proportion of targets
 	- `scikit-learn` - for implementing ML models
-	- `xgboost` - for implementing ML models
-	- `yellowbrick` - for assessing clustering model performance by visualizing silhouette scores
-	- `category_encoders` - for using the `TargetEncoder` class to perform target encoding on the dataset

 [Back to top](#table-of-contents)
 <hr>